Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 #### AWS Ecosystem

 * Please note that we are not required to use all of these services.
-But it is available to meet future business demands
+But it is available to meet future business demands.
+* Amazon Ecosystem advantage consolidated below:

 | AWS Service Name | Usage |
 |--|--|